hannu-s/cloaked-nemesis/README.md

 2. Loads master_inspector.xml
 3. If voted useful or useless
   * Calls Main_Updater with id, vote parameters
-5. removes node from master_inspector xml
+5. Removes node from master_inspector xml
 6. Notifies that task is finished

 ###Main_Updater  (todo)

 1. Class starts with Link and useful/useless vote
 2. Load page data corresponding the link
-3. Validate page datas words
+3. Regex page datas words
 4. Store words and usefulness from link, title, headers, (stylized text?) in to db
 5. Recalculate 'keywords' and 'avoids'
 6. Update 'good sites' and 'useless sites'